DataDog/datadog-agent/docs/public/components/faq.md

 You might need to express the fact that some of your dependencies are optional.
 This often happens for components that interact with many other components **if available** (ie: were included at compile time).
-This allow your component to interact with other without forcing their inclusion in the current binary.
+This allow your component to interact with each other without forcing their inclusion in the current binary.

 The [optional.Option](https://github.com/DataDog/datadog-agent/tree/main/pkg/util/optional) type answer such need.